-Precautionary approach (PA)-based reference points are used in the management of the flatfish stocks, and the scientific information and stock assessments available are at a consistently high level, providing the necessary basis for conservation and management decisions.
+Precautionary approach (PA)-based reference points are used in the management of the rockfish and atka mackerel stocks, and the scientific information and stock assessments available are at a consistently high level, providing the necessary basis for conservation and management decisions.
 There are three core components to the application of the PA in management of Alaskan groundfish fisheries.
-Firstly, the FMP for each management area sets out an Optimum Yield (OY) for the groundfish complex in each of BSAI and GOA Regions as a whole, which includes flatfish along with the majority of targeted groundfish species.
+Firstly, the FMP for each management area sets out an Optimum Yield (OY) for the groundfish complex in each of BSAI and GOA Regions as a whole, which includes rockfish and atka mackerel along with the majority of targeted groundfish species.
 This value has been accepted as 2 million t for the BSAI Region.
-The second component is the tier system, which assigns each groundfish stock to a tier according to the level of scientific understanding, data available, and uncertainty associated with the fishery.
+The second component is the tier system, which assigns each groundfish stock to a tier according to the level of scientific understanding, data available, uncertainty associated with the fishery.
 Each tier has associated set of management guidelines, particularly in relation to calculating the level of catch permitted.
 The third component is Overfishing Limit (OFL), Acceptable Biological Catch (ABC) and Total Allowable Catch (TAC) system.

 The Magnuson Stevens Act is the federal legislation that defines how fisheries off the United States EEZ are to be managed.
 Stocks are measured against metrics defined in the MSA and if they are overfished, approaching an overfished condition, or overfishing is occurring, specific measures must be taken, such as implementing a rebuilding program within specified timeframes.
 The NPFMC harvest control system is complex and multi-faceted in order to address issues related to sustainability, legislative mandates, and quality of information.
 From the MSA legislation and NPFMC objectives, the management system for the Alaska groundfish fisheries has developed into a complex suite of measures comprised of harvest controls.
-These include catch limits (OY, TAC, ABC, 9: Appropriate High standards of fisher's competence requirements), observers, monitoring and enforcement programs, social and economic protections, and rules responding to other constraints (e.g., regulations to protect Steller sea lions (SSL)).
-Specific measures taken in flatfish fisheries in Alaska include gear modifications to reduce bottom contact in trawl fisheries, deck sorting to improve halibut survival, and use of excluder devices to reduce bycatch of certain species.
-By-catches, discards, and prohibited species catches are all closely managed, and actions taken retention and utilization modifications, where required.
+These include catch limits (OY, TAC, ABC, OFL), effort controls (limited access, licenses, cooperatives), time and/or area closures (habitat protected areas, marine reserves), bycatch controls (PSC limits, Maximum Retainable Allowances (MRA), modifications, retention and requirements), observers, monitoring and enforcement programs, social and economic protections, and rules responding to other constraints (e.g., regulations to protect Steller sea lions (SSL)).
+Specific measures taken in atka mackerel and rockfish fisheries in Alaska include gear modifications to reduce bottom contact in trawl fisheries, deck sorting to improve halibut survival, and use of excluder devices to reduce bycatch of certain species.
+By-catches, discards, and prohibited species catches are all closely managed, and actions taken where required.